-With summer in full swing, all we want to do is plan our escapes.
-And while we wait for international trips, New Zealand is hard to beat when it comes to authentic experiences that you wouldn’t find anywhere else in the world.
-Indeed, it’s time to rediscover the delights of your homeland, so here are 14 enchanting secret places to visit in New Zealand this summer.
+Summer calls for the greatest escape and it just so happens New Zealand is hard to beat when it comes to authentic experiences that you wouldn’t find anywhere else in the world.
+It’s time to rediscover the delights of your homeland, so here’s 14 enchanting secret places to visit in New Zealand this summer.

 1. Slipper Island, The Coromandel

 This secluded island would give Fiji a run for its money.
-Expect the most stunning white sand beaches, activities like mountain biking and water sports, exploring shipwrecks and lighthouses, followed by the cutest pig to mind and much more.
-Excitingly, Slipper Island Resort is the main accommodation which makes up 95% of the island, and boasts an array of luxurious chalets and glamping tents.
-Therefore, expect a lot of privacy.
+Expect stunning white sand beaches, activities like mountain biking and watersports, exploring shipwrecks and lighthouses, followed by the cutest pig to mind and much more.
+Excitingly, Slipper Island Resort is the main accommodation which makes up 95% of the island and boasts luxurious chalets and glamping tents.
 Excellent for couples looking for a summer getaway, or a group of friends because you can rent the whole island out.

 📍 15 minute water taxi from Tairua, The Coromandel, New Zealand